 Long story short, I would strongly advise against changing anything in the DB directly, as you won't have any check permission- or data-wise that Redmine performs, and might end up with data which your current or any future version of Redmine might break on.

-RE: Safely manipulate SQL database directly (bypassing redmine API) ? - Added by Marc Cramer almost 2 years ago
+RE: Safely manipulate SQL database directly (bypassing redmine API) ? - Added by Marc Cramer over 2 years ago

 What a pitty.
 So I stick to: